 If you are using an open-joist flooring system, there is another way to drastically enhance floor performance and increase transversal rigidity: Strongbacks.
 In an open-joist system, strongbacks can virtually eliminate vibration as they tie the floor together, giving it strength and stability.
 And, they can do this much less expensively, and with a much easier installation than in an I-joist floor system, which typically uses blocking to alleviate deflection and vibration.

-Depending on the size of the open-joists, you can use 2 x 6, 2 x 8 or 2 x 10 dried lumber.
-Secure it to 2 x 4 vertical side blocks, which are fixed to the chords of the joist, as seen in the image below.
+You can use 2x dried lumber and secure it to 2 x 4 vertical side blocks, which are fixed to the chords of the joist as seen in the image below.

 For up to 16 foot floors, all you need is one strongback running the entire length of the floor, on center.
-For larger floors, it is recommend having two strongbacks, within seven feet of each other, on center.
+For larger floors, if two strongbacks are specified, simply install the second one adjacent to the next closest diagonal web bay, again on center.

 Of course when the trades come in, it often happens that the strongbacks get cut to allow HVAC, plumbing and electrical passage.
 This is not a big issue.
 You can easily compensate by installing shorter strongback sections, attaching a minimum of three consecutive joists at a time.
 If needed, you can even stagger the strongbacks down the entire length of the floor system.